shawnxiangql/cursor-custom-agents-rules-generator/readme.md

 Cursor Version Applicability: 0.46+

+## Important Note V 0.47+

+- Auto Select Rules (glob pattern only) - one of the 4 types supported by cursor, is generally very flaky as of right now - so this template will properly generate the rules to apply to glob patterns, but does not reliably get picked up.
+I expect this will be fixed by cursor soon - but the rule generator is applying them properly.

 ## Important Updates TL;DR (March 25, 2025)

 - Subfolder organization replaces numbered file prefixing and is fully supported by auto generation